Home About EBN Financial information

 REMIT applies to ‘wholesale energy products’, including, but not limited to, contracts for the supply and transmission of electricity or natural gas traded or delivered within the European Union, and to the market participants who carry out such transactions.
 These market participants include producers, suppliers, traders and large customers, as well as system operators (TSOs, DSOs, LSOs and SSOs).
 In the Netherlands, market participants must: 1) register with ACM 2) report energy transactions to ACER and 3) disclose any inside information they hold.

 Do you have a question about this topic?
-Please contact Bas Brouwer, CFO.
+Please contact Thijs van de Vooren, CFO.

 Submit your question